|ChrisOLeary.com > BUY > Pitching > Death to the Inverted W|

 Recognizing The Inverted W

-If you look at the arm actions of guys like Randy Johnson, Nolan Ryan, and Greg Maddux, you will see that their Pitching Arm Side (PAS) elbows never get above the level of their shoulders.
+If you look at the arm actions of pitchers like Randy Johnson, Nolan Ryan, and Greg Maddux, you will see that their Pitching Arm Side (PAS) elbows never get above the level of their shoulders.

 You can clearly see this in the video clip above of Randy Johnson.
 While at first blush it looks like his PAS elbow gets quite high, if you take into account the fact that Randy Johnson leans forward toward First Base during his stride, you will see that his PAS elbow actually stays well below the level of his shoulders (the yellow line in Frames 43 and 49).
 You can also see this in the photos below of Nolan Ryan and Greg Maddux.